bartonlp/simple-site-class/docs/files.md

-# Additional Files User by SiteClass
+# Additional Files User by SimpleSiteClass

 ---